Dallas Co. Raises COVID-19 Level, Citing Waning Immunity and the Unvaccinated

 Over the weekend, Dallas County's Public Health Committee moved their COVID-19 risk level from yellow to orange, which urges extreme caution.

-The committee published a report on Saturday, saying the primary drivers of the increase in COVID-19 cases are inadequate/waning immunity and last of masking.
+The committee published a report on Saturday, saying the primary drivers of the increase in COVID-19 cases are inadequate/waning immunity and lack of masking.

 “Much of the population remains unvaccinated, un-boosted (have not received all recommended doses) with COVID-19 vaccine and are not ‘up-to-date,’” the report states.
 “Vaccines are our most powerful tools in protecting our residents and our economy as they prevent hospitalizations, long COVID-19, and death.
 Masking helps stop the spread.
 Individuals who received their primary series in 2021 and those who have had COVID-19 are facing significant waning immunity if they have not completed their vaccine series or been boosted.”